Action #3248

 I would be happy to hear your opinion and whether you see open issues with the implementation before I initiate the pull request.

-#4 Updated by Knödlseder Jürgen almost 4 years ago
+#4 Updated by Knödlseder Jürgen about 4 years ago

 - Assigned To set to Specovius Andreas